An image of a person taking notes while watching a design master class.

 • Create user flows and journey maps to visualize interactions.

-• Work closely with designers, developers and stakeholders.
+• Work closely with developers and stakeholders, as well as with other designers.

-• Prioritize usability and user satisfaction throughout the process.
+• Prioritize usability and user satisfaction throughout the design process.

 This is just a snapshot of what a UX designer does.
 The tasks and responsibilities can vary based on the company, industry and the designer's experience level.